zitadel/zitadel/docs/docs/guides/migrate/sources/keycloak.md

 ## Migrating from Keycloak to ZITADEL

-This tutorial will use [Docker installation](https://www.docker.com/) for the prerequisites.
+This guide will use [Docker installation](https://www.docker.com/) to run Keycloak and ZITADEL.
 However, both Keycloak and ZITADEL offer different installation methods.
 As a result, this guide won't include any required production tuning or security hardening for either system.
 However, it's advised you follow [recommended guidelines](https://zitadel.com/docs/guides/manage/self-hosted/production) before putting those systems into production.
+You can skip setting up Keycloak and ZITADEL if you already have running instances.

 ## Set up Keycloak
 ### Run Keycloak